Speed exponents of random walks on groups: Introduction

+We give a sketch of the proof of Theorem \ref{t:main speed} below.
 The rest of the paper is built as follows: In Section \ref{s.inverted}, we analyze the distribution of the size of the inverted orbit.
 In Section \ref{s.entropy and speed} we give a precise version of the well-known inequality connecting random walk entropy and speed based on the bounds by Varopoulos and Carne.
-In Section \ref{s.speed in pw}, we define permutational wreath products and develop our bounds for speed and entropy in general permutational wreath products.
+In Section \ref{s.speed in pw}, we define permutation wreath products and develop our bounds for speed and entropy in general permutation wreath products.
 In Section \ref{s:assembly}, we introduce and analyze the assembly line, a birth-and-death Markov chain which will be the basis of our construction; these are simpler to understand than the underlying groups.
 In Section \ref{s:p mother groups} we introduce the underlying groups, prove specific estimates for the orbits in these groups and then apply the bounds of the previous sections to deduce the three main theorems.
 Finally, we close the paper with some open questions.